henley-regatta/adventofcode2021/README.md

   of a `break` statement.
 Big appreciation to the AOC master Eric Wastl for the problem and the input sets, that's a lot of fun to solve and _extremely_ satisfying.
+  * `python/day13part2_extracredit.py` - Another day's solution absolutely
+  screaming out for a visualisation.
+So here's one that scales the folded grids back to a common size and dumps a PNG per fold which is later assembled into a WEBM using `ffmpeg`.
+View the result [here]((https://www.guided-naafi.org/aoc2021/2021/12/13/VisualisationOfAOC2021Day13Part2.html)

 ## NodeJS / JavaScript
   * `node/day1part2.js` - Look, this is a straightforward non-idiomatic translation.